 - There may be direct skin-to-skin contact (as in rugby, wrestling on other contact sports).

 - Profuse sweating may cause maceration of skin and provide a portal of entry.

 - Sharing wet areas predisposes to transfer of infection from feet.
 These include showers and swimming pools.
 Bare but dry feet, as in judo, other oriental martial arts and gymnastics, are associated with a lower risk of transmission.

 - The name implies association with martial arts.
 In association with rugby it is called 'scrum pox'.
-In a study of American college wrestlers 7.6% were reported to have had a herpes skin infection in the preceding 12 months.

 - Transmission is primarily by direct skin-to-skin contact and abrasions may facilitate a portal of entry.
 The majority of lesions occur on the head or face, followed by the trunk and extremities.